A+

 Cost Of Living Quick Facts

-• The cost of living in Lynchburg is 4% lower than the national average
+• The cost of living in Lynchburg is equal to the national average

 • Lynchburg housing is 9% lower than the national average